Pofay/pofay.github.io/_posts/2018-10-25-improving-code-used-in-previous-post.md

 There's probably a better way to do this.

 That's where [RxJS][rxjs] comes in.
-It is a *functional reactive library for dealing with events and cases with time based logic* such as this.
+It is a *functional reactive library for dealing with streams, events and cases with time based logic* such as this with [Observables][observable] and [Higher Order Functions][ho-func].

-It allows you to compose such operations and better error-handling in a declarative manner.
+It allows you to compose such operations and error-handling in a declarative manner.

 >This isn't a monad tutorial but RxJS Observables are [monads][monads].
 A Superset of the [IO Monad][io-monad] specifically because **time is a first class citizen**.
 One key takeaway that Monads give you is composability and the power to do [Railway Oriented Programming][railway].

 Observable types are sequences so you need an Observable to start the sequence.

 The first of the operations is the `lcd.on('ready', cb)`.
-Based on its signature the lcd module is an [EventEmitter][emitter].
+Based on its signature the [lcd module][lcd-module] is an [EventEmitter][emitter].

 In order to turn that into an Observable we need the `fromEvent` function from rxjs.